K-Banks/HackAThon/README.md

     * A brief description of the team
  * User will be able to add members to the team after initial submission.
  * User will be able to change team name of a team after initial submission.
+ * User will be able to change description of the team after initial submission.

 ## Known Bugs